WalmartSolutions/Asteria.rip/README.md

 **Asteria.rip - https://discord.gg/UYbdCrzUzX**

+**If ya join Asteria.rip Discord to only drop the link then please get real, yall arent cool and nobody really cares especially the devs.
+The crack has only been made because of the security not being updated when I have told the developer what to do with the security**

 # Why?
 I was bored and the auth didn't get better since the first crack version that I have made but never released it.
 Also if any of ya are planing onto making a paid client, just get a fuqing good auth and obf.
 Besides that It's good af so I approve.